ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Contract cheating companies thrive on making students believe that they cannot succeed without their help; they attempt to convince students that cheating is the only way to succeed.

 Uploading the instructor's teaching materials (e.g., course outlines, lecture slides, assignment, or exam questions, etc.) to tutorial, study or note-sharing websites, public servers, or chat apps is a copyright infringement and constitutes the misuse of University academic materials or other assets.
 Receiving assignment solutions or answers to exam questions from an unauthorized source puts you at risk of receiving inaccurate information.

+**Contract Cheating: CMPUT Courses:**
+These are also contract cheating:

+* Logging in as someone else
+* Sharing your login credentials
+* Sharing your anonymous ID
+* Using someone else's anonymous ID
+* Allowing someone else to log in as you
+* Representing yourself as someone else
+* Having someone else represent themselves as you

+on any of the following:

+* On other UAlberta services and linked services:
+    * Zoom
+    * gmail
+    * Google Chat, Drive, ...
+    * Lab computers
+    * Wi-Fi
+* On an external service, website, or app:
+    * repository hosting services: GitHub, GitHub Classroom, Bitbucket, GitLab, ...
+    * live quiz services: Wooclap, ...
+    * Textbook websites/apps
+    * KnowledgeTree/MasteryGrids
+    * online tutorials
+    * online practice systems
+    * online homework systems

+These are also contract cheating:

+* Misrepresenting authorship to a version control system such as git:
+    * Forging git commit metadata (author, time, etc.)
+    * Creating git commits where the author recorded did not create the changes being committed.
+    * ...
+* Submitting participation exercises for someone else.
+Representing yourself as someone else, or having someone else represent themselves as you to an instructor, TA, or other UA employee.
+    * Attending lecture/lab/seminar for someone else.
+    * Having someone else attend lecture/lab/seminar for you.

 **Appropriate Collaboration:**
 Students need to be able to recognize when they have crossed the line between appropriate collaboration and inappropriate collaboration.
 If students are unsure, they need to ask instructors to clarify what is allowed and what is not allowed.